mamadou4bah/microservices-with-spring-sectionwise-code/README.md

 --requests----> Gateway ---interacted with---> Eureka ---forward---> Accounts app(witch registered in eureka)

+## Section11: Distributed tracing and log aggregation
+For manage that, we are using Spring Cloud Sleuth (https://spring.io/projects/spring-cloud-sleuth) and Zipkin (https://zipkin.io/). |
+ Spring Cloud Sleuth will add three pieces of information to all the logs written by a microservice. |
+                           [<App name>, <Trace ID>, <Span ID>]
+ .
+Application name of the service: this is going to the application name where the log entry is being made.
+Spring Cloud Sleuth get this name from the 'spring.application.name' property .
+Trace ID: is equivalent term for correlation ID.
+It's a unique number that represents an entire transaction.
+ .
+Span ID: It's a unique number that represents part of the overall transaction.
+Each service participating within the transaction will have its own span ID.
+Span IDS are particulary relevant when you integrate with zipkin to visulaize your transactions.

+ NB: By default spring-sleuth send only 10% of the logs to your Zipkin. spring.sleuth.sampler.percentage=0.1

 ## Kubernetes Commands used in the course

 |     Kubernetes Command       |     Description          |